 Calling a SOAP API using Postman

-This blog post will deal mainly with the issue of how you can test a SOAP API using some widely used software.
+This blog post will deal mainly with the issue of how you can call a SOAP API using some widely used software.
 The software I’m using is a state-of-the-art tool, especially for RESTful APIs, which goes by the name of Postman.

 Recently, Postman published a new version, which allows us to also use the WSDL file: Blog Post